-Women ask us lots of questions about getting a contraceptive coil fitted – so we’re working on everything you ever wanted to know about the coil to help cover everything.
+Women ask us lots of questions about getting a hormonal coil fitted – so we’re working on everything you ever wanted to know about the coil to help cover everything.
 If you want anything in particular covered, please contact us at email@example.com.
 In the meantime, we’ve summarised a few key points below:

 - To get a coil fitted you need to go to a GP surgery or sexual health clinic where some staff are trained to fit them.
 You can contact your GP and ask if they fit coils, or search for clinics that fit coils here.

-- The coil can be fitted at any time during your monthly period cycle, as long as you’re not pregnant (although you may prefer to get it fitted when you’re not on your period).
+- The hormonal coil can be fitted at any time during your monthly period cycle, as long as you’re not pregnant (although you may prefer to get it fitted when you’re not on your period).

 - Your doctor or nurse will do some tests to make sure that you can have the coil – like making sure that you’re not pregnant and checking for STIs.